KarinaMusina44/14_robot_mission_MAS2026/README.md

 As illustrated in the results, enabling peer-to-peer communication improves overall system performance.

-- Reduced Average Time: when communication is disabled (`False`), the system relies on random exploration and frustration timeouts, giving an average clearance time around 240 steps.
-Enabling communication (`True`) lowers this average to just under 200 steps.
+- Reduced Average Time: when communication is disabled (`False`), the system relies on random exploration and frustration timeouts, giving an average clearance time around 280 steps.
+Enabling communication (`True`) lowers this average to just under 250 steps.
 - Increased Consistency: the error bars also show lower variability with communication, meaning runs are not only faster but more stable when agents can negotiate deadlocks and broadcast dropped-waste locations.

 ### 2) Green-to-Green Coordination

 - **Run config:** `--green-coordination-values True,False`
 - **Question:** does same-color arbitration reduce target conflicts?
-- **Interpretation:** effect size on mean can be small depending on the setting; variance changes are often more visible.
+- **Interpretation:** effect size on mean is small depending on the setting; variance changes are a bit more visible.

 ![Experience 2](batch_results/exp_green_coordination/plot_time_to_clear_vs_green_coordination.png)

 This experiment complements global communication tests by isolating same-color coordination in zone `z1`.

-- With `green_coordination=True`, visible green robots avoid pursuing the same waste target at the same time.
+With `green_coordination=True`, visible green robots avoid pursuing the same waste target at the same time.
-- In this setup, the mean improvement is limited, but variance is smaller, which still indicates a coordination benefit in consistency.
+- In this setup, the mean improvement is not visible, but the variance is slightly smaller, which still suggests a consistency benefit from coordination.
+This may be because, with a limited vision range(3), this type of communication is used only rarely and, moreover, it affects only the processing of green waste.
+A more appropriate metric here might therefore be the time required to process green waste.

 ### 3) Red Agent Memory